spacetelescope/romancal/docs/roman/references_general/references_general.rst

 Al Roman science and reference files are ASDF files.

-The required Keywords Documenting Contents of Reference Files are:
+The required attributes Documenting Contents of Reference Files are:

 =========== ==================================================================================
-Keyword     Comment
+Attribute     Comment
 =========== ==================================================================================
 reftype     `FLAT    Required values are listed in the discussion of each pipeline step.` description `Summary of file content and/or reason for delivery.`